acidlynx/NetronixMeasurements/README.md

 * Not optimized UITableView inserting (just reloadData).
 It can increase memory consuption
 * Not optimized errors messages.
 Need to use one source for error codes and messages
 * Not use l10n and i18n

+# Roadmap
+* Use single ILMeasurement initializer
+* Use single set of helpers for sanitizing and mapping JSONObject and ILMeasurement properties
+* Use queue of last 50 elements for show values in table.
+* Use DB (Realm) for storing values